 Psoriasis can make you more likely to get type 2 diabetes, especially if your skin disease is serious.
 There's some evidence that taking biologic drugs for psoriasis may help your body respond to insulin.
 And certain drugs that treat diabetes -- thiazolidinedione (Actos, Avandia) and GLP-1 receptor agonists (Trulicity, Victoza) -- may also help your psoriasis.

 But steroids can raise your blood sugar and even lead to type 2 diabetes if you take them for a long time.
 People with psoriatic arthritis sometimes get steroid injections to ease painful swollen joints, but be careful about that if you have diabetes or are at risk for it.

 In some cases, topical steroid medicine also may cause blood sugar problems.
 Follow your doctor's instructions about how much to use and for how long.

 Some drugs that treat psoriasis can be hard on your liver.
 Methotrexate can cause scarring, but that usually goes away when you stop taking it.
 If you have liver disease like cirrhosis or hepatitis or if you drink heavily, you should avoid methotrexate.
 Acitretin is also not recommended for people with serious liver disease.

 Severe psoriasis makes you more likely to have chronic kidney disease, and some of the same drugs that treat the skin disease can damage those organs.
-If you have kidney problems, you shouldn't take cyclosporine, methotrexate, or acitretin, and you should take a smaller-than-normal dose of apremilast (Otezla).
+If you have severe kidney problems, you shouldn't take acitretin, cyclosporine, or methotrexate, and you should take a smaller-than-normal dose of apremilast (Otezla).